1788

 2016

 Democrats elected Senator Charles Schumer of Brooklyn as their floor leader and Conference chairman.
-Senator Schumer served as the minority leader from 2017 to 2021 and became the majority leader in January of 2021.
+Senator Schumer served as the minority leader from 2017 to 2021, majority leader from January 2021 to January 2025, and minority leader again in January 2025.

 2023